runtimeverification/haskell-backend/README.md

 ### Upgrading dependencies

-When one of the  ackage description files (`kore.cabal`, `kore-rpc-types.cabal`) changes, or when upgrading to a newer `stack` resolver, the dependencies need to be consolidated to avoid accidental breakage from incompatible up-stream updates.
+When one of the package description files (`kore.cabal`, `kore-rpc-types.cabal`) changes, or when upgrading to a newer `stack` resolver, the dependencies need to be consolidated to avoid accidental breakage from incompatible up-stream updates.
 We use a `cabal.project.freeze` file to pin the dependencies to what the current `stack` resolver is using.

 The script [`scripts/freeze-cabal-to-stack-resolver.sh`](https://github.com/runtimeverification/haskell-backend/tree/master/scripts/freeze-cabal-to-stack-resolver.sh) should do most of that work (the existing `freeze` file must be removed before running it), and [`scripts/check-cabal-stack-sync.sh`](https://github.com/runtimeverification/haskell-backend/tree/master/scripts/check-cabal-stack-sync.sh) checks the result.
 Some manual adjustments will still be necessary for the `nix` builds in CI and locally to work.